ExCL-Docs/excl-user-docs/quick-start-guides/thinlinc.md

 For better keyboard shortcut support and to prevent the browser from triggering the shortcuts, I recommend installing [Open-as-Popup](https://chrome.google.com/webstore/detail/open-as-popup/ncppfjladdkdaemaghochfikpmghbcpc).

 {% hint style="warning" %}
+**Reminder**: You will need to re-do step 1 in [Setup FoxyProxy](https://docs.excl.ornl.gov/quick-start-guides/excl-remote-development#setup-foxyproxy) each time you want to connect to ExCL to form the Dynamic Proxy tunnel via SSH to the ExCL network.
+{% endhint %}

+{% hint style="warning" %}
 If you run into a "ThinLinc login failed.
 (No agent server was available)" error, then login to the node with ssh.
 This will mount your home directory and resolve the ThinLinc error.\
 ![](../.gitbook/assets/image.png)
 {% endhint %}